CAADO/DH-W5/notes.md

 Step 5: suffer through my own voice.
 Being able to listen to yourself talk must be the final form of self-acceptace.
 I have not yet reached this, and so I fail this step partway thouugh, but the doc seems fine.

 and we're done with the audio section.

+For the mapping side, I decided I wanted to tell a story I've found out through some other research: the related nature of the early "classical liberal" thinkers.
+I could define this by more complex definition, but I decided to just go with the men described on the wikipedia page.

+I tried to use wikipedia pictures for the images, but that seems to have brutally failed.
+Not really sure why, maybe embedding rules, but honestly I don't mind much.

+After a bit of work, I think it turned out OK.
+It would be a cool way to present information in addition to another method, but in this case, I don't think it really replaces additional explinations, rather just provides visual context.